Achievable logoAchievable logo

 2. Swing both arms to the right so the left arm is in front and the right arm is behind the body.

-3. Reverse direction to swing arms to the left.
+3. Reverse direction and swing the arms to the left.

-5. Alternate swinging arms in unison to the right and left.
+5. Continue alternating, swinging both arms together to the right and left.

 Inchworm